 In section 5.1 propose modifying 2nd, 3rd, & 4th paragraphs - note probably should move this information elsewhere since not architecture related.

-If multiple PASSporTs need to be transmitted to the TSP, then either a single HTTP request can be made containing multiple PASSporTs or multiple HTTP requests can be made containing a single PASSporT.
+If multiple PASSporTs and/or Resource-Priority need to be transmitted to the TSP, then either a single HTTP request can be made containing multiple PASSporTs and/or Resource-Priority or multiple HTTP requests can be made containing a single PASSporT or Resource-Priority.
+The CPS will need a method to correlate all of the information related to a single call.
 The connection between the STI-AS and CPS must be secured using HTTPS.

 Before the PASSporT is persisted, the TSP’s CPS verifies it as described in ATIS 1000074-E (except for checking that the date, “orig” claim “tn” and “dest” claim “tn” values match the SIP INVITE) to confirm that the PASSporT was generated by an approved service provider within the SHAKEN ecosystem using a valid SHAKEN certificate.

 The CPS should use local policy to determine which PASSporTs to discard if the CPS is nearing an overload condition.
 The CPS should use standard HTTP and TCP congestion control during high load conditions.
-PASSporTs received from the CPS are deleted when the call is received by the STI-VS or when the PASSporT becomes stale, whichever occurs first.
-If the STI-VS receives different PASSporTs in-band and out-of-band, local policy is used to determine which to use.
+PASSporTs received from the CPS are deleted when the PASSporT becomes stale.
+Based on local policy PASSporTs received from the CPS may be discarded when correlated with an incoming call or retained until become stale to allow for alternate routing or multiple call attempts between the same calling/called parties.
+If the STI-VS receives different PASSporTs in-band and out-of-band, then if the in-band PASSporT indicate A or B Attestation (which would indicate added by the OSP) then the in-band PASSporTs should be used.
+Otherwise (i.e. C Attestation), the out-of-band PASSporTs should be used.

-*******4th change
+*******45h change